Magus (video game)

 Magus (pronounced “may-jus”), is an action role-playing game for the PlayStation 3, co-developed by Black Tower and Aksys Games.
-The title has become infamous due to the negative reception it received from critics upon release.
+The title has become infamous due to the negative reception it received from critics upon release, and is often considered among the worst games on the console.

 Plot

 Magus has been imprisoned in a tower in the Waterfall Kingdom and tortured for years.
 Magus remains handcuffed, imprisoned, immovable, clueless, and powerless, until a new prisoner, named Kinna, arrives and forces him to escape.
 Once Magus has escaped, their journey to discover Magus's true identity and abilities begins.
 Along the way they must face the wrath of the Kingdom Waterfall, and battle them in order to discover Magus's purpose.

 Gameplay

 Magus uses divine powers, known as "Chroma Magic", which he can absorb from associated colored stones – red, green and blue.
 These powers increase over time and players can choose to master just one or all three.
 The game has a skill tree system with three (red, green and blue) chromatic arcana tiers.
 Magus can cast basic spells as much as he wants, but strong magic spells have a cooldown period.